Sjord/Sjord.github.io/_posts/2021-06-25-long-password-denial-of-service.md

 ---
 layout: post
-title: "Long passwords don't cause denial of service with proper hash functions"
+title: "Long passwords don't cause denial of service when using proper hash functions"
 thumbnail: scrap-iron-480.jpg
-date: 2021-06-30
+date: 2021-07-02
 ---

 ASVS [states](https://github.com/OWASP/ASVS/blob/v4.0.3/4.0/en/0x11-V2-Authentication.md#:~:text=no%20longer%20than%20128%20characters) that passwords should be at most 128 characters.
 This originates from the idea that longer passwords take longer to hash, which can lead to a denial of service when an attacker performs login attempts with very long passwords.
 However, this is not generally true.
-With a proper hash function, longer passwords do not take longer time to hash.
+With a proper hash function, longer passwords do not take a significantly longer time to hash.

 ## How PBKDF2 works